| SLPP

 thousands of Sierra Leoneans, maimed and injured countless Sierra

 Leoneans while almost a million were displaced and rendered homeless.
+The people have not forgotten the callous

 indifference to human suffering on the part of the SLPP by paying